418sec/huntr/bounties/npm/wkhtmltoimage/1/README.md

 # Description

-The `wkhtmltoimage` module is vulnerable against `RCE` since a command is crafted using `user inputs` not validated and then executedading to `arbitrary command injection`
+The `wkhtmltoimage` module is vulnerable against `RCE` since a command is crafted using `user inputs` not validated and then executed, leading to `arbitrary command injection`

 # POC